Best printer brands Should I buy an Epson printer?

 Epson is a mainstream brand with a sharp focus on home printing, but can it match its top-table rivals?

-We currently have full test results and reviews online for more than 35 Epson printers and although the brand’s printers can be more expensive to buy than some rivals, it's picked up a generous smattering of Best Buys.
+We currently have full test results and reviews online for more than 30 Epson printers and, although the brand’s printers can be more expensive to buy than some rivals, it's picked up a generous smattering of Best Buys.
 It's a solid brand.
-Prices range from £24 to £209, although the cheapest models tend to run up higher printing costs.
+Prices range from £24 to £209, although ink running costs vary dramatically across the full range, with some producing pricey prints.

 Epson printers reviewed - read our expert reviews to find the right printer for you

 If you're not already a Which? member, try a £1 trial membership for instant access to all our expert reviews.

 In the table below, Which? members can read our expert verdict on Epson printers.
 Should you buy an Epson, or will you be throwing money away on pricey prints?

 |Number of models tested||31|

 |Pros||Read our expert review on what Epson printers do best|